 There is also a beautiful Ukrainian orthodox church, which was built in 1878 as one of the university’s buildings, not far from the University’s Theological Department.
 The Theological department is composed of mostly male students but, these days, there are a few female students as well.

 Inside the church, you can appreciate many authentic touches, such as a Dome that is 38 meters high, plus a lot of paintings and frescos.

 During the time of soviet ruling, the ground floor of the Church was used as a computer center.
-The computer was actually 22 and 3 meters high.
+The computer was about 3 meters high.
 The administration refused to let them destroy anything inside the Church, so everything remains almost intact and it was truly amazing to see all of the details preserved.
 The church was opened again in 1991, with the computer and other equipment taken away before then, and the Theological Department reopened in 1993.

 Btw, when you are outdoors of the main “Hogwarts entrance”, if you look up on the right side of the building, you will notice a symbol on top of the building, a cross that resembles a snowflake or even a flower, flat on each side, which is the highest point in Chernivtsi.
 And there is a belief that if someone Orthodox looks at this cross, they will head east and if someone Catholic looks, they will head west.
 I truly love how each symbol (or building, for that matter) at this world heritage site has tons of history attached to it.